 Your planner is a diary where you write down reminders and notes from your lessons and where you can record all your achievements each week.
 There are also lots of pages of useful information.

 Ask your parents to sign the planner each week and show your form teacher.

 You will be given homework each day and will be expected to complete it by the date your teacher gives you.
-You will be given a password for an online homework app called 'Show my Homework'.
-As well as this online software you may be given handouts or asked to complete other types of work.
+You will be given a password for an online app called 'Edulink' where your homework will be set.
+You may also be given handouts or asked to complete other types of work.